 * “McDonald’s is rolling out self-service kiosks in restaurants across the U.S. that allow customers to order and pay for their food without ever having to interact with a human,” explained Business Insider.

 * “Many, many concepts … are going to kiosks because we have to address, somehow, the rising costs of operating in our businesses,” said Bennigan’s CEO Paul Mangiamele, in an interview with Fox Business.

 * “Chili’s recently made a big change to its in-store ordering system.
-The chain partnered with Ziosk, the restaurant-targeted tablet-maker, to develop a series of tabletop devices that allow customers to order their meals without the pesky interference of a human,” reported The Atlantic in June of 2014.
+The chain partnered with Ziosk, the restaurant-targeted tablet-maker, to develop a series of tabletop devices, like a تابلت هواوي, that allow customers to order their meals without the pesky interference of a human,” reported The Atlantic in June of 2014.

 * The labor-saving technology that has so far been rolled out most extensively — kiosk and tablet-based ordering — could be used to replace cashiers and the part of the wait staff’s job that involves taking orders and bringing checks.
 Olive Garden said earlier this year that it would roll out the Ziosk system at all its restaurants,” reported The Washington Post in 2015, in an article titled “Minimum-wage offensive could speed arrival of robot-powered restaurants.”

 Anyone who doubts the rise of the machines as an unintended consequence of high minimum wage laws should follow the money.
 Investors Alley, an internet-based stock advisory, is bullish on kiosk investments.
 “The quest to boost the nationwide minimum wage may be backfiring,” said a May 21 Investors Alley article.
 “Fast food restaurants are leading a new rebellion to circumvent higher minimum wages.”